What is Non-Degree Enrollment?

 Can I get a UW ID card?

 Non-Degree students should obtain a University ID (Husky Card) at the Student ID Center by providing their transaction summary as proof of registration for the quarter.
 The Husky Card can be set up for use as a debit card and is accepted for a variety of services; see the Husky Card website for more information.
 Non-degree students taking credit courses on Seattle Campus through UW Professional & Continuing Education (UW PCE) may purchase a U-PASS through UW PCE; see Can I Get a U-PASS below.

 Can I get a U-PASS?

 Can I park on campus?

 Parking is available from any gatehouse on a daily basis.
-See Gatehouse Fees for daytime, evening and special rates.
+See Parking at the UW for gatehouse information.

-Disability parking permits (valid for 4-6 weeks) for students with temporary disabilities are issued by Parking Services upon request.
-Students with longer-term disabilities must contact the Disability Resources for Students Office at 206-543-8924 to initiate a review for reasonable accommodation.
+Permits for students with temporary disabilities are issued upon request at Transportation Services.
+Students with long-term disabilities must contact the Disability Resources for Students office at 206-543-8924 to initiate a review for reasonable accommodation.

 As a Non-Degree student, do I get a UW NetID?